mrWh1te/Botmation/README.md

 It has a loose architectural pattern to build chains of simple reusable functions called Bot Actions.

-It main factory function is intended to be reused in building nested chains of Bot Actions.
+It embraces flexibility with its design that enables the nesting of Bot Action chains.

-It gives choice, ie: Object-Oriented or purely Functional.
+It gives choice, like in approach: Object-Oriented or purely Functional.

 Install
 -------